kkorir/enketo-core/README.md

 ### Usage as a library

 1. Install as a git submodule, with `npm enketo-core --save` or `bower install enketo-core --save`.
 2. Develop a way to perform an XSL Transformation on OpenRosa-flavoured XForms inside your app.
 The transformation will output an XML instance and a HTML form.
 See [enketo-transformer](https://github.com/enketo/enketo-transformer) for an example.
-For development purposes you may also use the free (and slow, not robust at all) API provided by Enketo LLC at [http://xslt-dev.enketo.org/](http://xslt-dev.enketo.org/transform/) (add `?xform=http://myforms.com/myform.xml` to use API).
+For development purposes you may also use the free (and slow, not robust at all) API provided by Enketo LLC at [http://xslt-dev.enketo.org/transform](http://xslt-dev.enketo.org/transform/) (add `?xform=http://myforms.com/myform.xml` to use API).
-3. Add [themes](./src/sass) to your stylesheet build system (formhub, grid, plain).
+3. Add [themes](./src/sass) to your stylesheet build system (2 stylesheets per theme, 1 is for `media="print"`).
 4. Override [config.json](./config.json) and optionally [widgets.js](./src/js/widgets.js) with your app-specific versions.
 5. Main methods illustrated in code below: